Skip to main content

 Title Description Class

-Treaty of Guadalupe Hidalgo The Treaty of Guadalupe Hidalgo reset the southern border between Mexico and the United States.
+Treaty of Guadalupe Hidalgo (1848) The Treaty of Guadalupe Hidalgo reset the southern border between Mexico and the United States.
 Implications of the treaty included issues of citizenship, land, and legal status.
+Mexican nationals were admitted as U.S. citizens, legally defining them as white, but they could also be regarded as Indian on a case by case basis.

 U.S. Constitutionalism and Native American Sovereignty This teaching module discusses the centrality of Native people and their nations throughout American history, featuring a webinar with Ned Blackhawk, author of the 2023 book, The Rediscovery of America: Native Peoples and the Unmaking of U.S. History.